tomysaman/learning-notes/mac/mac-setup.md

 Install these:
 - eza (`ls` alternative)
+  - Note: see the alias section further down, after setting up custom alias you can use eza as below:
-  - `l` or `la` to list files
+  - `l` or `ls` to list files
   - `l --tree` to list files in tree structure
-  - See the alias section below on how to setup the aliases above
 - tldr (simplified `man` page)
   - `tldr <command>` to list a few of examples on how to use that command
 - mcfly (a better command history search tool)